 DicomObjects fully supports presentation states.
 DicomObjects can be used to create Presentations states from scratch or to apply an existing presentation states to an image.
 After all the necessary display changes have been made to an image you can create a Presentation state.

-Apply this code after the display changes have been made to the image:
+To save Presentation State after display changes have been made to the image.

 The presentation state can then be used in conjunction with the original image as and when required.
 If so desired the presentation state could be sent to a server using the Send method for retrieval at a later time.

-And to apply an existing Presentation State to an Image with DicomObjects in VB6.0.
+And to apply an existing Presentation State to an Image with DicomObjects:

 Normally, a Presentation State completely controls the display of an image, so PresentationStateToCurrent is required if you wish to modify display settings after a presentation state is applied to the DicomImage.
 This modifies all the current properties of the image and its labels collection to match those of the presentation state, then sets the actual PresentationState to null, allowing changes to be made.